hexagontruth/hexular/README.md

 #### Template Rulebuilder

-A more advanced rulebuilding function, suitable for larger neighborhoods, is provided by the [`Hexular.util.ruleBuilder`](Hexular.util.html#.templateRuleBuilder) function.
-It takes only one argument, an array of "templates" (the term is perhaps not apt here, but was chosen to avoid confusion with "rules" itself), each defining a set of neighbor state conditions and a resulting modification to the cell state.
+A more advanced rulebuilding function, suitable for larger neighborhoods, is provided by the [`Hexular.util.templateRuleBuilder`](Hexular.util.html#.templateRuleBuilder) function.
+It takes only one argument, an array of templates, each defining a set of neighbor state conditions and a resulting modification to the cell state ("templates" is perhaps not the best descriptor for these objects, but was chosen to avoid confusion with the "rules" themselves).

 By default each template consists of the following values: